Get HELP and MONEY to rid your Boulder foothills community of noxious weeds! Apply Now

 Wildlands Restoration Volunteers is partnering with neighborhoods in the foothills of unincorporated Boulder County to collaborate toward an achievable management plan for noxious weeds with a focus on Myrtle Spurge (Euphorbia myrsinites).
 With grant funding from Boulder County, the Colorado Department of Agriculture and a 20-year track record of results organizing volunteers around land stewardship, we can assist your neighborhood to control the spread of Myrtle Spurge and work toward eradication, which is required by law in Colorado.

-If you’re ready to get on top of the weeds in your neighborhood, we can help!
+If you’re ready to get on top of the weeds in your neighborhood, WRV can help!
 We are here to assist with organizing your neighbors, mapping infestations, creating a management plan for your neighborhood, planning neighborhood weed pulling events, and recruiting additional volunteers.
-There is absolutely NO COST to participate, in fact we have a cost share fund to help with hiring a contractor to deal with large or hard to access infestations which are not suited to mechanical removal by volunteers.
+There is absolutely NO COST to participate, in fact we have a cost share fund to help with hiring a contractor to deal with large or hard-to-access infestations which are not suitable for mechanical removal by volunteers.

-Learn more about how our program can help by watching the video above.
+Learn more about how our program can help by watching the video recording from our Community Meeting above.

-If you live in the foothills of Unicorporated Boulder County and have Myrtle Spurge on or near your property, we want to hear from you.
+If you live in the foothills of unincorporated Boulder County and have Myrtle Spurge on or near your property, we want to hear from you.
 If you’re ready to jump right in, you can apply for help organizing your neighborhood to take on Myrtle Spurge.